 You are not alone.
 Many people who have experienced a loss have gone through similar feelings and emotions.
-This is known as the grief process.
+This is known as the process of grieving.

 I have experienced everything mentioned above, and I can assure you that the emotional pain and the overall experience are unlike any other.